Kim-Holistic-Foot-and-Ankle

 Kissing Corns

 To help relieve kissing corns naturally, focus on reducing friction and pressure.
 Wear wider, well-fitting shoes, use toe spacers or padding to separate the toes, and keep the skin moisturized to prevent excessive hardening.
 Addressing the underlying cause early can help prevent corns from returning and reduce ongoing discomfort.
+You may also want to read about warts and calluses.
+For medically reviewed background, see the ACFAS guide to corns, or have them evaluated by our Long Beach podiatrists.

 Be educated, get empowered, and encourage others today!